sjelms/pdf-highlight-extraction/README.md

 - If highlight text is empty, ensure annotations are highlight-type and the PDF isn’t scanned; quad-based extraction is used by default.
 - Author parsing relies on BibTeX `author` / `editor` fields.
 For mismatches, confirm the BibTeX entry and citation key.
 - Outputs require the PDF path to be absolute when invoking the script.
+- The run summary dialog reports "warning" when metadata is incomplete (e.g., BibTeX key not found) so you can review issues even if exports succeed.

+## What’s New

+- Prefer filename-based BibTeX matching; fallback to PDF metadata fuzzy match
+- Add H1 header in Markdown: `# Highlights for [[@{citation_key}]]`
+- Improve `aliases`: include full title and optional short title (derived before dash/colon); de-duplicate
+- Sanitize JSON text/notes and write Unicode without `\uXXXX`
+- Suppress memos that are exact duplicates of the highlight text
+- Surface incomplete metadata as "warning" in the summary dialog

 ## Related Docs